dzole0311/perceive/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- Introduce adjustable thresholds for the duration, high load
-- Highlight the high CPU load ranges in the chart as well
+This proof of concept could be further extended and optimized.
+Some ideas:

 - Improve the test coverage for production and add e2e tests
+- Introduce adjustable configuration for the duration and high load thresholds.
+A stepper component with increment and decrement funcitonality could be useful in this scenario
+- Make use of the web Push API, which could push notifications to the web app from a server.
+This is especially good when the web app is not in the foreground
+- Highlight the high CPU load ranges in the chart.
+One approach would be to use plot bands in Highcharts
+- Allow users to zoom in on a selected area in the chart
 - I18N for an improved localization and multi-language support
+- In terms of product branding, the logo, colors and other assets need to be tweaked accordingly

 <!-- PROJECT STRUCTURE -->
 ## Project structure